Ian Holloway: Leicester City

 Holloway made history when he became the first Leicester manager in over 50 years to win his first league game in charge, beating Bristol City 2–0.

 On 7 February 2008, in a buildup to a match against Plymouth at the Walkers Stadium, Argyle chairman Paul Stapleton spoke negatively of Holloway for allowing several high-profile players to leave the club before joining Leicester.
 A total of five players left Plymouth in the January transfer window, which he claimed was all Holloway's fault.
 Holloway, stunned by the claims, had his lawyers look at the statements, while Mandarić accused Stapleton of "sour grapes" over Holloway's move to Leicester, saying Plymouth Argyle should be thankful for what he had achieved during his time there.
 Plymouth won the match 1–0 as Holloway's former charges came back to haunt him.
-Winning just nine out of 32 games, Leicester were relegated from the Championship on 4 May 2008 entering for the first time ever in their, then one hundred and twenty four-year, history the third tier of English football.
-Leicester City being up to that time one of only a handful (nine) of English teams that had never been out of the first two tiers of English football.
+Winning just nine out of 32 games, Leicester were relegated from the Championship on 4 May 2008 entering the third tier of English football for the first time in their history.

 On 23 May 2008, following the club's relegation, Holloway and Leicester City parted company by mutual consent.
 Reflecting on his time at Leicester, he said "Leicester City is a marvellous club and I am as devastated as anybody that this great club suffered relegation.
 I gave 100% to the cause but unfortunately we ran out of time.
 The fans here are a different class and deserve a lot, lot better.
 I'd like to wish everyone connected with Leicester City well for the future – the club will always remain close to my heart."